Our Advisory Board

 Linda – LaJoyce – Deloris – Office Support Team: All from CA Linda is a retired senior manager at IBM with 40 years of management experience.
 Now she manages their properties in Canada, Hawaii and California.
 LaJoyce the first Black dispatcher for San Jose serving Police and Fire.
 She is the Co-Owner of Firefighter’s ABCs and a serious Rubber Stamper.
 Deloris served as first lady for two fire departments, IFD, SJFD, and worked for GFD all in CA. She, supports FFABC’s and is enjoying her first great grandchild the grandchild of Fire Chief Daryl L. Osby.

-Fire Chief Michael Stanley – Fire Management Liaison: Oshkosh, WI Michael is a 26 year veteran of emergency services and is the Fire Chief for the Oshkosh (WI) Fire Department.
+Fire Chief Michael Stanley: Fire Management Liaison: Oshkosh, WI Michael is a 26 year veteran of emergency services and is the Fire Chief for the Oshkosh (WI) Fire Department.
 Prior to that, he was a Commander with the Aurora (CO) Fire Department.
 He possesses a Master of Education and Human Resources degree from Colorado State University, a Bachelor of Science degree in Organizational Leadership for Emergency Services, and Associate’s degrees in Fire Science Technology and Paramedicine.
+He was also selected as Fire Chief of the Year for WI.

 Ph.D.
 Rhonda E. Farber: Educational Advisor, San Jose, CA Spending nearly 40 years in any career is a notable achievement, but when that entire time was devoted to dealing with teenagers in school, it becomes noteworthy.
 Campbell Union High School District superintendent Rhonda Farber worked in high school education for 40 +/- years, and that huge milestone in the same district where she started.
 Her whole career has been in Campbell Union High School District and I’m really, really proud of that.
 While attending UC-Berkeley, Farber gained another valuable experience that she said cemented her future as an educator.
 As part of her program at the university, she worked at a prison in Vacaville to help the inmates earn high school diplomas.
 “It was so rewarding,” she said.
 “To know that I helped these people, and the teaching and the learning that was done, it was so exciting.”
 After graduation, Farber said she didn’t think there was anything she would ever do but work in education.
 She was hired by CUHSD in 1972.
 Farber’s first foray into administration came at Blackford, where she served as a dean for two years.
 She then advanced to vice principal at that school, where she remained for another two years.
 Then Farber served as Westmont’s vice principal for one year followed by seven years as principal.
 At that point, more than 20 years into her career, she said she came to a bit of a crossroads.
 Rhonda and Russell met in 1968 while both were in summer school at San Jose State University.